Belize : Safety by City

 Belize is squeezed between Guatemala to the west and south and Mexico to the north.

-The exit this country has to the Caribbean Sea will offer all lovers of summer activities unforgettable time, with many beach adventures such as deep-sea fishing, swimming, snorkeling, scuba diving as well as exploring its attractive reefs.
+The beaches this country has on the Caribbean Sea will offer all lovers of summer activities an unforgettable time, with many beach adventures such as deep-sea fishing, swimming, snorkeling, scuba diving as well as exploring its attractive reefs.

 Another chance for you to explore lies in the vast jungles filled with exotic plants and animal species, and if you’re in a more cultural mood, the Mayan ruins are right at your fingertips.